uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 ```

 The default installation is configured with full security enabled which is unnecessary for an integration with _Greengrass_ and
-also makes debug difficult.
+also makes debugging difficult.
 It can always be re-enabled incrementally once the system is up and running.

 To run without internal security, edit the _/etc/uhppoted/uhppoted.conf_ file:
 ```